-Director Gustav Deutsch will be present for audience discussion at both screenings.
-The discussion on Saturday will be a Movie Club event, moderator TBA.
+Director/star Sophie Letourneur will be present for audience discussion at both screenings.
+The discussion on Friday is a Movie Club event.

 2014, Maxime Giroux, Canada, 105 min.
 With Hadas Yaron, Martin Dubreuil

 "Distinguishes itself through its subtlety and sensitivity."

 “Shows an outstanding hand at observation and subtlety...
 Yaron’s lovely performance forms the heart of the film."

 — Pat Mullen, Cinemablographer